Fasertio/WordlistGenerator/README.md

 # WordlistGenerator
-Wordlist generator starting from a single string for targeted bruteforce
+Wordlist generator starting from a single string for targeted bruteforce.

 Creates permutations from a single string to generate a wordlist of words similar to the starting one.
 Useful in bruteforce starting from a known password not randomly generated.